pbinkley/microcopying_1940/index.markdown

 card: the emulsion, photographic paper, and worst of all, the inability to typewrite or write, especially typewrite, on the photographic image, that is the film on top of the paper.
-So we dropped that phase of the investigation and got into what <span style="page" id="page95">[p.95]</span> I choose to call electrocopying technic.
+So we dropped that phase of the investigation and got into what <span class="page" id="page95">[p.95]</span> I choose to call electrocopying technic.
 Mr. Balsley, to whom
 Mr. Vanderbilt referred, had a diazo process which seemed to have great promise, and after a year or so of writing back and forth, he told me that the New York E.R.P.I. people were contemplating the development of his machine because it required